 WHAT SHOULD I DO IF I HAVE BEEN CHARGED WITH RESISTING ARREST?

-Therefore, even if you feel like you did absolutely nothing wrong, you should get legal assistance.
-Thus the first thing you should do is contact an experienced Rhode Island Criminal Defense Attorney like Attorney David Ellison.
-Once you have contacted Attorney David Ellison, he can look at the facts of your case and come up with the best strategy for you.
-Do not hesitate to contact the Law Office of David Ellison for legal representation today at (401)-230-5520.
+Even if you feel like you did absolutely nothing wrong, you should get legal assistance.
+Thus the first thing you should do is contact an experienced Rhode Island Resisting Arrest Attorney like the ones at Ellison Law LLC.
+Once you have contacted Ellison Law LLC, they can look at the facts of your case and come up with the best strategy for you.
+Do not hesitate to contact Ellison Law LLC for legal representation today at 401-230-5520.